 416. CHEMICAL BONDING AND PHYSICAL PROPERTIES OF ORGANIC MOLECULES.
 Spring term.
 Credit three hours.
 Prerequisite, Chemistry 106.
-Lectures, T Th S 9.
-Mr. BROWNSTEIN.
+Lectures T Th S 9.
+Mr. BERSOHN.

 Primarily for students who have had no course in organic chemistry but a good background in physics.
-Emphasis on the physical rather than the chemical properties of organic compounds.
+The course emphasizes the physical rather than the chemical properties of organic compounds.

 420. ADVANCED LABORATORY PRACTICE IN PHYSICAL CHEMISTRY.
 Either term.
 Credit two to six hours.
 Prerequisite, consent of the instructor.
 Hours and place to be arranged.
 Messrs.
-BAUER, HOARD, LONG, SCHERAGA, and WIDOM.
+BAUER, BERSOHN, FLORY, HOARD, LONG, SCHERAGA, and WIDOM.

 431. ADVANCED PHYSICAL CHEMISTRY.
 Fall term.
 Credit three hours.
 Prerequisite, Chemistry 404 or 408.
 M W F 9.
-Mr. ALBRECHT.
+Mr. HEXTER.